 9. SASKATOON BERRY; SERVICEBERRY; AMELANCHIER SP (ZONE 1)

 This tree is a beautiful unique specimen, hardy to extremely cold areas of Eastern North America.
 It is able to thrive in almost all soils, except for the ones that are very poorly draining.
-Not very many people know about it this phenomenal native species, and I hope this article encourages you to explore this amazing tree further.
+Not very many people know about this phenomenal native species, and I hope this article encourages you to explore this amazing tree further.
 It’s berries have been compared to blueberries, but they are in my opinion even better.
 And I love blueberries!

 In addition to the delicious berries they produce, there is a tiny seed inside of them that is also edible and nutritious!
 It has a slight nutty almond flavour to it.
 In combination with the blueberry notes of the berry, these fruits have an exquisite taste.
 They can be eaten fresh, in pies, jams, and pretty much any application you would add blueberries to.
 If you’re interested in wildlife planting, birds also love them!

 Able to take some shade, these trees are a beautiful addition to any landscape.
 Their very early spring flowers are a site to behold and sniff.
 The white petals reach out into the sun in full expansion and open up the senses to the growing season that is before us.
 Their bark is silvery and smooth, appearing so beautiful even in the winter season.
-The leaves have also been used historically in teas by First Nations.

 10. HAWTHORN; CRATAEGUS (ZONE 1)